darkDragontid/semantic_framework/08_Overview_of_System_Fields.md

 Purpose: Names, terms, objects explicitly mentioned in the text.

-Values: Nouns, proper names, terms (e.g., Lomonosov, Python, black_hole).

 Boundaries: Only concepts directly mentioned in the text.

 Requirements: Set phrases and prepositions are allowed.

+Values: Nouns, proper names, terms (e.g., Lomonosov, Python, black_hole).

 ***operation (operation)***

 Purpose: The type of mental operation performed on the information.

-Values: Atomic tags: analysis, comparison, synthesis, question.

 Boundaries: Not a thematic tag or emotion.

 Requirements: Only single-word tags.

+Values: Atomic tags: analysis, comparison, synthesis, question.

 ***emotion (emotion)***

 Purpose: The emotion or mood conveyed by the text.

-Values: Atomic tags: anxiety, curiosity, calm.

 Boundaries: Only emotions, not operations or objects.

 Requirements: Only single-word tags.

+Values: Atomic tags: anxiety, curiosity, calm.

 ***context (context)***

 Purpose: The circumstances, time, or place discussed in the note.

-Values: Set phrases: covid_pandemic, office, summer_2015.

 Boundaries: The context of the content, not of the note's creation (that is meta_context).

 Requirements: Prepositions and complex forms are allowed.

+Values: Set phrases: covid_pandemic, office, summer_2015.

 ***related (connections)***

 Purpose: Fundamental concepts not explicitly named but critical for understanding.

-Values: Composite tags in the format Adj_Noun or Noun_Noun (e.g., digital_immortality).

 Boundaries: Only implicit concepts.
 Does not duplicate keywords.

 Requirements: Prepositions and verbs are prohibited.

+Values: Composite tags in the format Adj_Noun or Noun_Noun (e.g., digital_immortality).

 ***meta_context (meta-context)***

 Purpose: The circumstances of the note's creation (where, when, how it was created).

-Values: Arbitrary formats: 2024_09_26, conversation_with_Anna, nocturnal_insight.

 Boundaries: Only the creation context, not the content.

 Requirements: Any practically useful formats are allowed.

+Values: Arbitrary formats: 2024_09_26, conversation_with_Anna, nocturnal_insight.

 ***action (action)***

 Purpose: Utilitarian notes for managing tasks related to the note.

-Values: Arbitrary formats: urgent, to_read, draft.

 Boundaries: Does not carry semantic load about the content.

 Requirements: Maximum pragmatism, any formats.

+Values: Arbitrary formats: urgent, to_read, draft.

+***created_date***

+Purpose: A strict, machine-readable timestamp of the exact moment a note was created.
+Used for building precise timelines and analyzing the evolution of thoughts and ideas.

+Boundaries:

+- Set once at the moment of note creation and never changed.

+- Contains only the timestamp.
+All subjective context (e.g., "late_night", "inspiration") remains in the meta_context field.

+Requirements:

+- Must be populated automatically by the system or editor upon file creation.

+- The format is mandatory for machine readability.

+Values: Date and time in ISO 8601 (UTC) format: YYYY-MM-DDThh:mm:ssZ.

+_Example: 2024-05-27T19:32:45Z (May 27, 2024, 19:32:45 UTC)._

 ***components (components)***

 Purpose: A service field for the machine decomposition of complex tags into words.

-Values: Automatic splitting of tags (e.g., artificial_intelligence → artificial, intelligence).

 Boundaries: For machine use only, not for manual filling.

 Requirements: Filled in automatically.

+Values: Automatic splitting of tags (e.g., artificial_intelligence → artificial, intelligence).